SQL Key Concepts & Syntax

 - To select specific columns:

-SELECT name, age FROM users
+SELECT name, age FROM users - To select all columns:

 SELECT * FROM users